rovitotv/SensorCraft/README.rst

 `Introduction YouTube video <https://youtu.be/nZWZNGVQwbM>`_ is now available!
-Most people are familiar with Minecraft (Minecraft is developed  by Mojang and not related to this programming tutorial nor do    they endorse this tutorial) for this project we are using a      Minecraft type environment created in the Python programming     language.
-The Air Force Research Laboratory (AFRL) Sensors       Directorate located in Dayton, Ohio created this guide to inspire kids of all ages to learn to program and at the same     time get an idea of what it is like to be a Scientist or         Engineer for the Air Force.
+Open source tools and code to teach 5th – 12th graders Python Programming within a Minecraft environment.
+Most people are familiar with Minecraft (Minecraft is developed by Mojang and not related to this project nor do they endorse this project), for this project we are using a “world of blocks” environment created in the Python programming language that will allow children to explore simulations in order to conduct their own scientific experiments.
+Kids can change gravity, learn how to build structures programmatically, and even launch a rocket.
+The Air Force Research Laboratory (AFRL) Sensors Directorate located in Dayton, Ohio created this project to inspire kids of all ages to learn to program and at the same time get an idea of what it is like to be a Scientist or Engineer for the United States Air Force.

 To get started download the         `latest release zip file
 <https://github.com/rovitotv/SensorCraft/releases/latest>`_  and unzip, then
 open the file "index.html" file in your browser.